Shopify/hydrogen-v1/packages/hydrogen/src/components/Image/README.md

 ## GraphQL fragment

-The following fragment is available as a string for your GraphQL queries using `ImageFragment` or `Image.Fragment`.
+The following fragment is available as a string for your GraphQL queries using `ImageFragment` from `@shopify/hydrogen/fragments`.
 Using this fragment ensures that you have all the data necessary for rendering the `Image` component.

 ```graphql
 fragment ImageFragment on Image {